QuarkNerd/blog/isullivan/_posts/2015-04-03-generating-type-safe-emails.md

 ## The Problem

 Emails are important to get right and easy to get wrong.
 They are often public facing communications from your company and mistakes will reflect badly.
 I recently received an email from a large company that ended 'Sincerely, {3}'.
-It's enough ruin the illusion of a personal email that the company's marketing team spent many man hours creating.
+It's enough to ruin the illusion of a personal email that the company's marketing team spent many man hours creating.

 An email might be written like this in C#: